Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

 Next, you can set up your conda environment, as most scripts are written in Python.
 We recommend the following conda environment:

     $ conda create --name LSEnv python=3.7.5 pandas matplotlib seaborn PyTables Biopython scikit-image
-    $ conda activate SeqNov7
+    $ conda activate LSEnv
     $ conda install -c bioconda pysam umi_tools subread
     $ conda install -c https://conda.anaconda.org/biocore scikit-bio
     $ source activate LSEnv

 Note: if samtools is not installed on your conda, you will need to install samtools (e.g. v1.9 or v1.12).
+With the LSEnv active:

+    $ conda install -c bioconda samtools==1.12

 ## 3. Set up directory structure